 The two most popular ways to clean a duct system are with a vacuum or a brush.
-With a vacuum, we simply blow at one side of the ducts and suck from the other and with a brush, we insert it into the ducts and try to collect dust.
+The vacuum method involves blowing air into one end of the ducts and sucking air from the other.
+The brush cleaning method involves inserting a brush into the duct and attempting to collect or loosen the dust.

-At Smart Air we always pay attention to details because the health of our clients is our number one priority.
+At Smart Air, the health of our clients is our number one priority.
 We don’t recommend that any of our clients get a duct cleaning.
-If you have questions about dust, you can ask us for other solutions.
-We offer various solutions that improve your indoor air quality without risking your family’s life and safety.
+If you are concerned about dust or indoor air quality, we offer various alternative solutions that improve the quality of the air inside your home without risking your family’s safety.